prajwalkumbhar123/Simple-Calculator/README.md

-# 🧮 Simple Calculator in Python
+# 🧮 Simple Calculator in Python.

 This is a basic **command-line calculator** built using Python.
 It allows users to perform common arithmetic operations on two numbers.